 “Oh, I see!”
 She interjected, “They move by themselves.
 Well, that’s better.”
-Satisfied, she relaxed her head back on the pillow, and noticed Steve, my husband, and father of her two grandchildren, pass by her door.
+Satisfied, she relaxed her head back on the pillow, when she noticed Steve, my husband, and father of her grandchildren, pass by her door.
 Looking up at the ceiling, she mused, “He is so good with those kids.”

 “He really is,” I agreed.